Enjoy this basic overview of the AP Theory. For more extensive information, video classes, and more: subscribe to TTV.

 Physics (also referred to as “Foundation” or “Feelings”) is the aspect that reigns over the human experience of sensual perception, feelings, physical matter, materials, environments, bodily sensations, appearances, aesthetics, possessions, comforts, and instinctual awareness of all stimuli.

-Logic is the aspect that reigns over the human ability to evaluate statistical categories, assign numerical values, reason out facts, compare and contrast data, prove what is true or false, and judge whether something is factually correct or incorrect.
+Logic is the aspect that reigns over the human ability to evaluate statistical categories, assess usefulness of strategies, arrive to verdicts, assign numerical values, create new lines of rationale, dole out reasons and judgments, propose what is true or false, and judge whether something is correct or incorrect.

 Volition is the aspect that reigns over the human experience of causality, the personality, time, pathways, intuitive perception, future desires, making plans, imagining a direction, reading power dynamics/character/identity/themes, and perceiving a projection of possible past or future realities.